manasanand99/port2/README.md

 ### Football Data Analytics: From Wikipedia Through Azure and Apache Airflow to Tableau
 #### Apache Airflow + Postgres, Docker, Azure Data Lake, Azure DataFactory, Azure Synapse, Tableau
-The "Football Data Analytics" project is a comprehensive endeavor involving the extraction, processing, and analysis of football-related data.
+The Football Data Analytics project is a comprehensive endeavor involving the extraction, processing, and analysis of football-related data.
 Utilizing Wikipedia as a prime data source, the project employs Azure for efficient data storage and processing, establishing a robust foundation.
 Task scheduling and workflow automation are streamlined through Apache Airflow, ensuring a seamless and orchestrated data flow.
 The ultimate goal is to derive valuable insights from football data, facilitating strategic decision-making.
 The project culminates in the visualization of these insights using Tableau, providing a user-friendly interface for enthusiasts and analysts to explore and understand various dimensions of the game.

 ### Sentiment Analysis in the Era of Large Language Models
 ####  Large Language Model, Natural Language Processing, Sentiment Analysis